 \subsection{Domination of representations implies partial hyperbolicity}

-We intend here to prove the first half of Theorem \ref{equivalencedomination} by showing that if $\hol$ is dominated by $\rho$ then the corresponding foliated geodesic flow $G_t:\hM\to\hM$ is partially hyperbolic.
+Here we prove the first half of Theorem \ref{equivalencedomination} by showing that if $\hol$ is dominated by $\rho$ then the corresponding foliated geodesic flow $G_t:\hM\to\hM$ is partially hyperbolic.
 So let us assume that $\rho,\hol:\pi_1(\Sigma)\to\PSL_2(\R)$ are projective representations such that $\rho$ is Fuchsian and dominates $\hol$.

-\paragraph{Domination along periodic orbits.} Let $v\in\hM$ be a periodic point for the foliated geodesic flow and $\mu_v$ be the $G_t$-invariant measure supported by the corresponding periodic orbit.
+\paragraph{Domination along periodic orbits --} Let $v\in\hM$ be a periodic point for the foliated geodesic flow and $\mu_v$ be the $G_t$-invariant measure supported by the corresponding periodic orbit.

 \begin{lemma} If $\rho$ dominates $\hol$ and if $\kappa\in(0,1)$ denotes the domination constant, we have

 \end{lemma}

 \begin{proof} Let $T_0>0$ be the period of $v$.
 The projection of the orbit $\OO(v)$ of $v$ is a periodic orbit $\OO(w)$ for $g_t$ where $w=\Pi_{\ast}(v)$.